hoplaahei/hoplaahei.github.io/_posts/2014-12-02-trueos-on-laptops.md

 ```
 Restarting the network service after this change is finicky (at least on my Intel Centrino Ultimate-N 6300), so I found a reboot was needed to get the wifi adapter up and connected to the AP.

-The handbook examples are not very clear on how to set a different locale.
-I found `LC_ALL` also needs setting in addition to `lang` and `charset`.
-Stick them at the end of the `default` section in `/etc/login.conf`.
+If you use a different locale than US you may find lots of applications throw complaints on the console because they do not correctly respect locale settings.
+Set each variable individually at the end of `default` section in `/etc/login.conf`.

 ```
 default:\